Aérospatiale Alouette III: India

-Beginning in the 1970s, during Republic Day parades, Chetak helicopters have been decorated to look like animals such as dodo birds, fish, and, most notably, elephants.
+Under a licensing arrangement between Aérospatiale and HAL, the Alouette III was built by HAL and was known as HAL Chetak.
+HAL manufactured more than 350 of these, the majority of these were acquired by the Indian Armed Forces.
+The helicopters were used to perform various mission roles, including training, transport, casualty evacuation, communications and liaison roles.
+After the Government of India constituted the Indian Army Aviation Corps in 1986, majority of the Chetaks previously operated by the Indian Air Force were transferred to the Indian Army on 1 November 1986.
+The Air Force continued to fly a limited number of armed Chetaks for evacuation and attack missions.
+The Chetaks were widely used in India's armed conflicts and multinational operations such as Operation Khukri in 2000.

+During the 2010s, the Chetak was replaced by the HAL Dhruv in the armed forces, and the Chetaks were widely used for training, and light utility roles.
+In 2013, HAL unveiled a new variant, named as HAL Chetan, which included an upgraded HAL/Turbomecca TM 333-2M2 Shakti engine.
+In 2017, the Indian Navy initiated plans for procuring a replacement for the type.
+However, an additional contract for eight helicopters were signed in 2017, the last of which was delivered in 2021.

+In the 1970s, Chetak helicopters were decorated with animal motifs and presented at the annual Republic day parades.
 The helicopters decorated like elephants have become iconic in India, and known as names such as "dancing elephant helicopters" and "flying elephants".

-Newly built HAL Chetak were delivered as recently as 2019, after a 2017 contract for 8 additional Chetak.
-The last (or latest for now) new Chetak was delivered in 2021, and in 2022 marked 60 years of service in India.
-By the 2020s over 350 Hal Chetak had been produced.
+HAL also exported the Chetak helicopters to nations such as Namibia and Suriname.
+India also donated helicopters to other countries such as Bangladesh and Nepal.

 Indonesia

 The Indonesian Army Aviation received seven Alouette III in 1969, replacing their Mil Mi-4 which were grounded due to lack of spare parts.
 Their first combat operations was mopping up the Sarawak communist insurgents in Riam Sejawak, West Kalimantan Province.
 The Indonesian Army sent three Alouette III to participate in the Indonesian invasion of East Timor in 1975 and its subsequent counter-guerilla operations, performing combat search-and-rescue and reconnaissance roles.
 In 2003, the Indonesian Army still has a single operational Alouette III.